-- (1) Any information collected under subsection (c), (d), (e), (f), or (h) of this section shall be confidential and shall not be disclosed except- - (A) to Federal employees whose duties require access to such information; - (B) to State employees pursuant to an agreement with the Secretary that prevents public disclosure of the identity or business of any person; - (C) when required by court order; or - (D) in the case of scientific information involving fisheries, to employees of Regional Fishery Management Councils who are responsible for fishery management plan development and monitoring. - (2) The Secretary shall prescribe such procedures as may be necessary to preserve such confidentiality, except that the Secretary shall release or make public any such information in aggregate, summary, or other form which does not directly or indirectly disclose the identity or business of any person. - (k) [REGULATIONS.]
-The Secretary, in consultation with any other Federal agency to the extent that such agency may be affected, shall prescribe such regulations as necessary and appropriate to carry out the purposes of this section.
+(1) Any information collected under subsection (c), (d), (e), (f), or (h) of this section shall be confidential and shall not be disclosed except-

+(A) to Federal employees whose duties require access to such information;

+(B) to State employees pursuant to an agreement with the Secretary that prevents public disclosure of the identity or business of any person;

+(C) when required by court order; or

+(D) in the case of scientific information involving fisheries, to employees of Regional Fishery Management Councils who are responsible for fishery management plan development and monitoring.

+(2) The Secretary shall prescribe such procedures as may be necessary to preserve such confidentiality, except that the Secretary shall release or make public any such information in aggregate, summary, or other form which does not directly or indirectly disclose the identity or business of any person.

+(k) [REGULATIONS.] - The Secretary, in consultation with any other Federal agency to the extent that such agency may be affected, shall prescribe such regulations as necessary and appropriate to carry out the purposes of this section.

-l) [SUGGESTED REGIME GOVERNING INCIDENTAL TAKING OF MARINE MAMMALS FOLLOWING TERMINATION OF INTERIM EXEMPTIONS.] -
+(1) [SUGGESTED REGIME GOVERNING INCIDENTAL TAKING OF MARINE MAMMALS FOLLOWING TERMINATION OF INTERIM EXEMPTIONS.] -

-- (1) The Chairman of the Marine Mammal Commission shall, after consultation with interested parties and not later than February 1, 1990, transmit to the Secretary and make available to the public recommended guidelines to govern the incidental taking of marine mammals in the course of commercial fishing operations, other than those subject to section 104(h)(2), after October 1, 1993.
-Such guidelines shall be developed by the Commission and its Committee of Scientific Advisers on Marine Mammals and shall- - (A) be designed to provide a scientific rationale and basis for determining how many marine mammals may be incidentally taken under a regime to be adopted to govern such taking after October 1, 1993; - (B) be based on sound principles of wildlife management, and be consistent with and in furtherance of the purposes and policies set forth in this Act; and - (C) to the maximum extent practicable, include as factors to be considered and utilized in determining permissible levels of such taking- - (i) the status and trends of the affected marine mammal population stocks; - (ii) the abundance and annual net recruitment of such stocks; - (iii) the level of confidence in the knowledge of the affected stocks; and
+(1) The Chairman of the Marine Mammal Commission shall, after consultation with interested parties and not later than February 1, 1990, transmit to the Secretary and make available to the public recommended guidelines to govern the incidental taking of marine mammals in the course of commercial fishing operations, other than those subject to section 104(h)(2), after October 1, 1993.
+Such guidelines shall be developed by the Commission and its Committee of Scientific Advisers11 on Marine Mammals and shall-

+(A) be designed to provide a scientific rationale and basis for determining how many marine mammals may be incidentally taken under a regime to be adopted to govern such taking after October 1, 1993;

+(B) be based on sound principles of wildlife management, and be consistent with and in furtherance of the purposes and policies set forth in this Act; and

+(C) to the maximum extent practicable, include as factors to be considered and utilized in determining permissible levels of such taking-

-&lt;sup>10 As in original probably intended to be "Advisors," as used elsewhere in the Act.
+11 As in original probably intended to be "Advisors," as used elsewhere in the Act.